 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

 Phoenix Aggravated DUI Attorneys

 A DUI charge in Arizona is typically considered to be a misdemeanor.
-However, aggravated DUI AZ charges have harsher penalties and are prosecuted as a felony charge.
+However, aggravated DUI AZ charges and extreme DUI Arizona charges have harsher penalties and are prosecuted as a felony charge.
 The state of Arizona takes driving under the influence very seriously, as it has some of the strictest laws in the country when it comes to DUIs.
 This is especially so if there are aggravating factors involved.
 A charge of aggravated DUI can bring about some very serious consequences that may negatively impact you for the rest of your life.
 If you or a loved one received an aggravated DUI in Arizona, seek legal help from our experienced Phoenix criminal defense attorneys at Ybarra Maldonado Law Group as soon as possible.

 What is an Aggravated DUI?

 Aggravated DUIs refer to charges brought upon a person who was caught driving under the influence with specific aggravating factors.
 This means that in addition to the criminal offense of driving while drunk or on drugs, the person was also found to be committing another offense.
 Some of these additional offenses, or “aggravating” factors, might include:

 - Driving under the influence with a minor in the vehicle (child below the age of 15).